hungvotranchi/CS231N/README.md

 # CS231N
 My own code for solving CS231N.
-Not all solutions are completely mine.
+Not all solutions are mine.